 Midge has responded well to falconry training.
 He is well behaved and a joy to watch.
 Although he will never be a champion hunter, this training has allowed to spread his wings and do many of the things he would do naturally in the wild giving him an excellent quality of life.

 He remains very shy around people but will become more comfortable over time.
 The name "Midge" doesn't seem like it would suit an awesome bird like this red-tailed hawk but it was given to him by Owl Moon and somehow seems just right.

-Little Red is a juvenile Red-shouldered hawk.
-As a fledgling, he was attacked by a predator - possibly an owl or larger hawk.
+Little Red is a Red-Shouldered Hawk (Buteo lineatus).
+As a nestling, he was attacked by a predator - possibly an owl, larger hawk or even one of his siblings.
 He has recovered from his injuries except for permanent damage that left him blind in his left eye.
 Hawks need good vision in both eyes to survive in the wild so he can't be released.

 Like Midge (aka Big Red), he'll be trained for falconry and allowed to fly free to hunt.
 As a falconry bird, he'll have a very good quality of life as close as possible to a wild bird.

 Red-shouldered hawks are very vocal and Little Red is no exception.
 He makes his presence known with his loud kee-ahh call - usually repeated many times.
 I think everyone within a few miles can hear him.
 He has certainly attracted the attention of a local pair of adult red-shoulders who return his call and circle over his enclosure.
 As an education ambassador for his species, I'm sure he'll have a lot to say!

 Durham was a patient at Owl Moon Raptor Center before coming to the Secret Garden.
 We thank everyone at Owl Moon for the excellent care they gave him!